Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Flow-based interactions in heliophysics

 (1) Planet-atmosphere coupling: This is simply the assumption, discussed above, that the upper\indexit{planet-atmosphere coupling} atmosphere effectively corotates with the planet.

-(2) Plasma-neutral coupling in the ionosphere: the collisional drag of the neutral medium on the plasma must be sufficiently strong to\indexit{thermosphere-ionosphere: coupling} ensure \mbox{${\mathbf v}\simeq{\mathbf v}_{\rm n}$}.
-The quantitative condition is derived in principle [from the momentum equation\indexit{momentum equation: ionospheric} of the ionospheric plasma (horizontal components only)
+(2) Plasma-neutral coupling in the ionosphere: the collisional drag of the neutral medium on the plasma must be sufficiently strong to\indexit{thermosphere-ionosphere!coupling} ensure \mbox{${\mathbf v}\simeq{\mathbf v}_{\rm n}$}.
+The quantitative condition is derived in principle [from the momentum equation\indexit{momentum equation!ionospheric} of the ionospheric plasma (horizontal components only; compare with Eq.~(\ref{fig:mhdset}) to see what is hiding in the ellipsis)

 with the left-hand side set to zero (where $\nu_{\rm in}$ is the ion-neutral collision frequency),] but with one complication: what is relevant for the interaction with the magnetosphere is not the local current density ${\mathbf j}$ but the current per unit length integrated over the extent of the ionosphere in altitude $z$, {\em i.e.,} the height-integrated\indexit{height-integrated current} current \mbox{${\mathbf I}\equiv \int\, {\mathbf j}\,dz$}.
 A direct integration of Eq.~(\ref{eq:ionmom}) over height, however, is not simple because ${\mathbf v}$ varies strongly with $z$ (even when ${\mathbf v}_{\rm n}$ is independent of $z$, as usually assumed).
 The horizontal electric field, on the other hand, is essentially constant over the entire (relatively thin) height range of the ionosphere, from continuity of tangential components implied by Faraday's law.
 It is thus convenient to first express ${\mathbf j}$ by [the ionospheric Ohm's law as discussed around Eq.~(\ref{eq:condtensor})] and then integrate over height to obtain